jimbobbennett/smart-garden-ornaments/days/2-connect.md

 ## Summary

 You've completed todays project - connecting the Pi Hub to Iot Central.
-[Tomorrow](./3-build-mesh.md) you'll program more micro:bits to create a mesh network to send temperature data to the cloud.
+[Tomorrow](./3-build-mesh.md) you'll program more micro:bits to create a mesh network of sensors to send temperature data to the cloud.